Photo: Southside Elementary School PTO // Facebook

 “I think it’s important to set up your own procedures that work for you and get your PTA in the swing of doing things your way, as opposed to the way the person in your position previously did things,” says PTA member Amanda Rodriguez of Deer Crossing Elementary in New Market, Md.

-It’s important for the president to set a tone of diplomacy from the top.
-It may be helpful to have conversations with outgoing leaders about what’s expected of them before problems occur.
 If previous board members come to meetings and dominate discussions or continuously shoot down new ideas, the president may need to find a specific way for past leaders to contribute.
-Ideally, former leaders will be asked to help with a few tasks where they have valuable experience, and new leaders will feel supported rather than intimidated.
+Ideally, former leaders support a few defined areas (such as mentoring, documentation review, or event consulting) rather than continuing to operate in decision-making roles.

 Originally posted in 2013 and updated regularly.